exercism/problem-specifications/CONTRIBUTING.md

 - A handful of people who can check in regularly and provide feedback on solutions.
 - Documentation in `docs/` for how to get started / run the tests

-Description of what is required for `docs/` can be found in the [x-common CONTRIBUTING guide](https://github.com/exercism/x-api/blob/master/CONTRIBUTING.md#track-anatomy)
+Description of what is required for `docs/` can be found in the [x-api CONTRIBUTING guide](https://github.com/exercism/x-api/blob/master/CONTRIBUTING.md#track-anatomy)

 Once that is in place, the repository needs to be added as a submodule to [exercism/x-api](https://github.com/exercism/x-api/tree/master/tracks), and